bioimage-io/JDLL/README.md

       String dir = "/path/to/wanted/engines/dir";
       EngineManagement.installEnginesForModelByNameinDir(modelID, dir);
       ```

+      or directly provide the model folder and install the engines required for that model:
+      ```
+      String modelFolder = "/path/to/model/folder";
+      String dir = "/path/to/wanted/engines/dir";
+      EngineManagement.installEnginesinDirForModelInFolder(modelFolder, dir);
+      ```

-      In both previous cases, the engines installed will be specified by the weights in the rdf.yaml files of the selected models.
-HOwever regard that only the engines supported by JDLL will be installed.
+      In the explained examples, the engines installed will be specified by the weights in the rdf.yaml files of the selected models.
+However regard that only the engines supported by JDLL will be installed.
 These are torchscript (pytorch), tensorflow_saved_model_bundled (tensorflow) and onnx.

+      For more information, please read the wiki page about [engine management and installation](TODO add link)

    2b.
 Manually